Anmol-Ghadia/YetAnotherECommerceSite/README.md

         }
     }
     ```
-    If any parameter is not needing updation, then omit it from the body.
-    Returns `success: true` if the user data was modified
+    Returns `success: true` if the user data was modified along with `status code:200`

     Can raise:
     1. `Type Error`, any parameter is of incorrect type
     1. `Bound Error`, any parameter does not adhere to constraints